 One of the amazing things about jewellery is that a million years in the ground lead to a moment when gold and stone come together and continue that journey with you.
 The stones and metal can withstand just about anything they encounter.
-We’ve seen jewellery that has been through floods, spent years lost in drain pipes, gone through house fires, been lost on driveways for years before being recovered, and more.
+We’ve seen and have been redesigning jewellery that has been through floods, spent years lost in drain pipes, gone through house fires, been lost on driveways for years before being recovered, and more.
 With just a little cleaning, the pieces looked good as new.
 Don’t take this to mean we’re encouraging to put your jewellery through a series of extreme tests.

 What doesn’t always withstand the test of time is the design of the setting.
 While the stones and metal remain in good shape, the setting can look dated and tired.
 This doesn’t mean that the pieces you inherited from your great aunt are doomed to spend eternity locked in your jewellery box because they don’t match your current style.
 It simply means that it’s time for you to take the elements you inherited and make them an heirloom with your personal stamp.
 Is it time to consider redesigning the jewellery and having it updated?